 Persons seeking more information should email the current Director of Graduate Studies as listed on our website.
 Students can access our department website (sociology.siu.edu).
 Here you can find more information about the department, faculty, students, and the link for applications.
 For more information about graduate fellowships, which have January/February deadlines, and about financial assistance programs, see the Graduate School Website (gradschool.siu.edu/cost-aid).

-M.A. students who wish to continue work towards a doctoral degree must submit a formal application including the departmental application form, a statement of purpose, two letters of recommendation, a writing sample, and transcripts (these can be pulled from student's file).
-Applications will be reviewed using the policies, procedures, and guidelines applicable to external Ph.D. applicants and will involve an assessment of performance in the M.A. program.
+M.A. in Sociology students who wish to continue work towards a doctoral degree must submit a formal application including the departmental application form, a statement of purpose, two letters of recommendation, a writing sample, and transcripts (these can be pulled from student's file).
+Applications will be reviewed using the policies, procedures, and guidelines applicable to external Ph.D. in Sociology applicants and will involve an assessment of performance in the M.A. in Sociology program.
 Applications must be received by January 1 to receive full consideration for fellowships.

 Graduate Assistantships and Fellowships